Algorithm0/deepcool-digital-info/README.md

 - [x] Restarts after sleep
 - [ ] Works with multiple devices
 - [ ] Has a visual interface
+- [ ] Can display temperature in Fahrenheit
+- [ ] Allows you to configure usage/temperature switching

 ## What devices are supported?
 Unfortunately, it is impossible to try the configuration of a particular device without having it in hand.